With its unique mix of mirror-flat fjords, rugged coastline and wildly beautiful islands, Norway is the ideal place to explore by kayak.

 Hidra Island, Southern Norway

-Known as the riviera of Norway, Hidra, near Flekkefjord, is a beautiful island with a rich maritime history.
-The island, located where southern and western Norway meet, dates back to the times of legendary Vikings, and artefacts can still be found today.
-The island is split by the Rasvågfjorden, while the Eie Canal – with its calm, kayak-friendly waters – was built through the remaining isthmus for small boats to pass along.
+Known as the Riviera of Norway, Hidra, near Flekkefjord, is a beautiful island with a rich maritime history.
+The island - located where southern and western Norway meet - was inhabited by ancient Vikings and artefacts can still be found today.
+The island is split by the Rasvågfjorden, while the Eie Canal was built through the remaining isthmus for small boats to pass along.

-Wearing a warm dry suit, you can’t help but feel a sense of peace and stillness in this true Arctic wilderness as you navigate neon-blue glaciers and push misshapen lumps of ice with your oar.
-When your arms are tired, pull your kayak ashore and explore the abandoned settlement of Hiorthamn on foot, or lace up your walking boots for a mountain hike, keeping your eyes peeled for whales and reindeer.
+Wearing a warm dry suit, you can’t help but feel a sense of peace and stillness in this true Arctic wilderness, as you navigate neon-blue glaciers and push misshapen lumps of ice with your paddle.
+When your arms are tired, pull your kayak ashore and explore the abandoned settlement of Hiorthhamn on foot, or lace up your walking boots for a mountain hike, keeping your eyes peeled for whales and reindeer.

-Finnøy Island, Stavanger region
+Finnøy Island, Stavanger Region

-iWhile there are plenty of hiking trails across the island, the best way to glimpse the wonderful animals and wildlife is in a kayak.
+iWhile there are plenty of hiking trails across the island, the best way to glimpse the wonderful animals and wildlife is from a kayak.
 Just make sure you enjoy the view from a distance and don’t disturb the birds.
 The island also has a strong agricultural heritage – it grows around 40% of Norway’s tomatoes and has an annual tomato festival.